 Federal and State Historic Preservation Tax Credits

 Income tax incentives for the rehabilitation of historic structures are important tools for historic preservation and economic development in North Carolina.
 A federal income tax credit for the rehabilitation of historic structures first appeared in 1976 and today consists of a 20% credit for the qualifying rehabilitation of income-producing historic properties.
-Since 1998 North Carolina has provided a 20% credit for those taxpayers who receive the federal credit, providing investors with a combined 40% credit against eligible project costs.
-In addition, the state provides a 30% credit for the rehabilitation of nonincome-producing historic properties, including private residences.
-New State Mill Rehabilitation Tax Credits provide even greater credit amounts for qualifying former industrial sites.
-Since 1976, over 2,000 completed "certified rehabilitation" projects have been reviewed by the N.C.
-State Historic Preservation Office, representing over one billion dollars of investment in historic properties.
+In January 2016, new North Carolina historic preservation tax credits took effect that provide credits for both income-producing and non-income producing historic properties.
+Since 1976, over 3,100 completed "certified rehabilitation" projects have been reviewed by the N.C.
+State Historic Preservation Office, representing almost two billion dollars of investment in historic properties.
 The spinoff from all this activity includes job creation, downtown and neighborhood revitalization, improved community appearance, and greater community pride.
 Historic preservation is smart growth, and smart investment.

 Examples of Photographs to be submitted with your State Residential/Homeowner Historic Rehabilitation Tax Credit Application

 The Economic Impact of the Rehabilitation Investment Tax Credit Program in North Carolina.
 Reviews the contributions of preservation investment tax credits to economic development in North Carolina.

 The Secretary of the Interior's Standards for Rehabilitation.
 These are the "ten commandments" for guidance in rehabilitating historic structures.
 A rehabilitation must meet these standards to qualify as a "certified rehabilitation" for the purposes of both federal and state tax credits.